Ghostbird/ESP32-Sensor-Web/README.md

 1. Disconnect the ESP32 from the computer and connect it to a power supply for standalone operation

 ## Changelog

+### Version 0.2.1

+* Bugfix: Serial interface no longer prints that it is attempting to connect to the configured STA_SSID when WiFi is not in STA mode.
+* Bugfix: mDNS now advertises the http server on the configured HTTP_PORT instead of port 80.

 ### Version 0.2